L'Industrie du Futur : Intelligence Artificielle et Dernières Technologies au Cœur de la Transformation

 • Ethics and regulation: With the adoption of AI, questions of ethics and regulation emerge, particularly regarding liability in the event of errors or accidents.

 • Opportunities for innovation: Paradoxically, every challenge presents an opportunity.
 The need to secure systems can lead to innovation in cybersecurity.
 The demand for training can stimulate the development of innovative educational programs.
-And ethical issues can prompt the creation of universal industry standards.
+And ethical issues can prompt the creation of universal industry standards .

 By embracing both challenges and opportunities, the industry is able to successfully navigate this new era of technological transformation, while setting the stage for an even brighter future.

-5. Prospects and Challenges of Industrial Digitalization
+Perspectives and Challenges of Industrial Digitalization

 With the rise of disruptive technologies, the industry is faced with a dual reality: on the one hand, the urgency of adopting these innovations to remain competitive, and on the other hand, the need to understand and anticipate the issues they pose.